-Investment objective and The objective of the Sub-Fund is to achieve long-term capital policy - growth in line with or better than the Swedish equity market at a volatility level which is in line with or lower than the market.
+The objective of the Sub-Fund is to achieve long-term capital growth in line with or better than the Swedish equity market at a volatility level which is in line with or lower than the market.

 The Sub-Fund's aim is to provide investors with a convenient means of participating in a professionally managed portfolio of mainly Swedish equities, typically consisting of 20-60 positions.
 The Sub-Fund may, however, gain exposure to other equity-related investments, and details of such investments and the related restrictions, are described below.

 The Sub-Fund is seeking to create a return from both recurrent income and/or capital appreciation through the exposure of at least 80% of its net assets to Swedish equities.

 The Sub-Fund may also invest in other transferable securities such as convertible bonds (excluding contingent convertible bonds), preference shares, warrants and other equity-related instruments, UCIs targeting mainly Swedish equities (both actively and passively managed).
 The Sub-Fund may, use options and other derivatives, such as CFDs, and securities lending and other instruments and techniques where appropriate for the purpose of hedging, efficient portfolio management and/or for investment purposes.

-More specifically, investments include: Transferable securities (including UCIs of closed-ended type) and money market instruments.
-UCIs (both actively and passively managed) including exchange traded funds ("ETFs") and index funds. index replicators, with or without leverage, whether in the form of UCIs or Total Return Swaps, and other investments with equity-like characteristics relating to Swedish equities including structured products.
+More specifically, investments include:

+- Transferable securities (including UCIs of closed-ended type) and money market instruments. - UCIs (both actively and passively managed) including exchange traded funds ("ETFs") and index funds. - index replicators, with or without leverage, whether in the form of UCIs or Total Return Swaps, and - other investments with equity-like characteristics relating to Swedish equities including structured products.

 The portfolio of the Sub-Fund will be actively managed.
 The above investment policies and objectives do not constitute a guarantee of performance.

+The remaining part of the portfolio may be invested in cash or money market instruments for investment purposes.

-The Sub-Fund may also hold ancillary liquid assets such as cash, deposits and money market instruments within the limits prescribed by the 2010 Law.
+The Sub-Fund may hold up to 20% of its net assets in ancillary liquid assets (deposits at sight).